omar573/bbb-unet/README.md

 ![data/membrane/train2/image/0.png](data/membrane/train2/image/0.png)

-The folder data/membrane houses a selection of microscopy images along with their corresponding masks, vital for U-Net training
+The folder data/membrane contains a selection of microscopy images along with their corresponding masks to train the AI model.

-The code contained in this repository turns the raw data above into a quantitative data frame that can be analyzed statistically.
+The code in this repository turns the raw data above into a quantitative data frame that can be analyzed statistically.
 Here is an example:

 ![img/df_sample.jpg](img/df_sample.jpg)